GoogleCloudPlatform/podcast/site/content/post/episode-29-the-new-firebase-with-abe-haskins-and-doug-stevenson/index.md

 FRANCESC: So it's like, "When X equals 10, give me all the values of the stuff."
 And then with that, basically, you'll be able to kind of debug in production, but without the cost of actually stopping any jobs in production, which is a really bad idea.
 MARK: I'll actually put a little thing on here as well.
 It's super, super, super alpha...
 FRANCESC: Yes.
-MARK: But there is a plugin for Google Cloud Platform IntelliJ.
+MARK: But there is a plugin for Google Cloud IntelliJ.
 And the integrated debugging stuff they've got for Java applications in that...
 FRANCESC: Oh, yeah.
 That's true.
 MARK: Is very, very slick.
 FRANCESC: Yeah.